jerepnl7/ansiedad/scenes/act1.md

 `_.fifteencigs = true`

-n: HAS USADO *MIEDO A NO SER QUERIDO*
+n: HAS USADO *MIEDO A NO SER QUERIDA*

 (#act1b)